lnaidu14/foci-todo/README.md

 npm run test # Uses Vitest to run tests
 ```

+## CI

+There are CI jobs that run the test cases on push to the `main` branch.
+Modifications can be made at `.github/workflows/ci.yml`.

 ## Nice to haves:

 There are few more features that can be added to this application and some extra procedures that we can follow to improve it.
 Some of those are: